ejmstark/event_system/readme.rst

 Acknowledgement
 ***************

-Thanks to God, our families, relatives, and friends who supported us to the end
+Thanks to God, our families, relatives, and friends who supported us to the end.
-#GregTheCarry